 It is recognised that these issues are likely to occur, and our school has procedures in place to deal with them.
-Groups at particular risk include girls, students who identify as Lesbian, Gay, Bisexual, Transgender+ (LGBT+), or are perceived by peers to be LGBT+, and pupils with SEND.
+Groups at particular risk include girls, students who identify as Lesbian, Gay, Bisexual, Transgender, (LGBTQ+), or are perceived by peers to be LGBTQ+, and pupils with SEND.
 Pupils are protected from 'upskirting', bullying, homophobic, biphobic and transphobic behaviour, racism, sexism, and other forms of discrimination.

-Any discriminatory behaviours are challenged, and children are supported to understand how to treat others with respect in accordance with our school values.
-All incidents will be reported on the school's safeguarding platform, MyConcern.
+Children are supported to understand how to treat others with respect in accordance with our school values.
+Any discriminatory behaviours are challenged in accordance with this policy and all incidents are reported on the school's safeguarding platform, MyConcern.